sraodev/bluetooth-service-rfcomm-python/README.md

 ## Getting Started

 How to setup a bluetooth server in a Raspberry Pi so an Linux can connect to it.
-Raspberry pi Bluetooth interfacing with Linux via RFCOMM BT network.

 ### Pre-quisites